philip-hartmann/extension-cookieman/Documentation/Configuration/Reference/TypoScriptConstants/Index.rst

    :sep:`|` :aspect:`Example:` my-theme
    :sep:`|`

    Name of the theme.
-It is used to extend the :ref:`resourcesBasePath` to create the full path to templates and assets.
+It is used to extend the :ref:`resourcesPrivatePath` and :ref:`resourcesPublicPath` to create the full path to templates and assets.

    The shipped default themes are these: `Themes directory on Github <https://github.com/dmind-gmbh/extension-cookieman/tree/master/Resources/Private/Themes>`__